Visas, Filing Fees Information:

 Note Regarding Paying Your Bill: Non-payment of your University bill may jeopardize your status as a student visa holder and your ability to attend Plymouth State University.
 It is the student’s responsibility to ensure that his or her bill is paid in full or to submit the necessary documents from government sponsors or scholarships by the payment due date.
 All billing information is available online at Student Account Services.

 Additional Information for International Students and Scholars:

-As of May 2013, the U.S. Department of Homeland Security (DHS) has implemented an interim procedure for foreign citizens entering the U.S. These procedures include that any student entering the U.S. should be prepared to proceed to ‘secondary inspection’.
+The U.S. Department of Homeland Security (DHS) has implemented an interim procedure for foreign citizens entering the U.S. These procedures include that any student entering the U.S. should be prepared to proceed to ‘secondary inspection’.
 ‘Secondary inspection’ allows a Customs and Border Protection (CBP) officer to more carefully inspect your documents and search databases that are not immediately available at the initial inspection line.
 Please plan for additional time in between flights to accommodate a delay in secondary inspection (3-4 hrs recommended).
-In addition to your passport and I-20 or DS 2019 form, also carry your acceptance and/or enrollment letter, and documentation of financial support.
+In addition to your passport and I-20 or DS 2020 form, also carry your acceptance and/or enrollment letter, and documentation of financial support.
 Be prepared to answer any questions about your background, your academic program, and your professional and personal plans.
 We remain hopeful that DHS will update this process soon, to help you enter the U.S. more quickly.

 F-1 Visa Students’ Responsibilities to Maintain Visa Status